Braces

 Types of Braces

-Process of Braces procedures
+Process of Braces

 First Consultation: The orthodontist assesses the patient's medical and dental history, examines the patient's teeth and jaws thoroughly and goes over treatment choices and goals at the initial appointment.
 An orthodontist may take bite and alignment assessments, pictures and imprints of the teeth in order to create a personalized treatment plan.

-Dental Health and Hygiene: In order to avoid plaque accumulation and tooth decay, the patient must practice proper oral hygiene throughout the braces treatment process.
+Dental Health and Hygiene: In order to avoid plaque accumulation and tooth decay, the patient must practice proper oral hygiene throughout the treatment process.
 This includes brushing and flossing on a regular basis.
 The orthodontist could offer guidance on good oral hygiene practices and suggest extra dental care items like water flossers or interdental brushes.

-Alternatives of Braces
+Alternatives

 We may concentrate on the techniques and tools utilized for solving biting problems and misalignment.
-Here are several substitute methods for conventional braces:

 Clear Aligners, made to order, removable trays that gradually realign teeth are known as clear aligners.
 They provide a discrete orthodontic treatment alternative and are almost undetectable.